hsadok/remotestatsclient/README.rst

     remotestatsclient https://remotestats.herokuapp.com

 Now go to https://remotestats.herokuapp.com to see it running.
+If you opened the website before running the client you may need to refresh the page in order to get the new plots.

 Server
 ------